Dassault Rafale: Croatia

-Croatia received a proposal for 12 second-hand Rafales F3Rs in September 2020 for a tender to replace the Croatian Air Force's MiG-21s.
+The Republic of Croatia received a proposal for twelve used Rafales F3Rs in September 2020 as part of a bid to replace the Croatian Air Force's MiG-21s.
 The total package offered costs €1 billion (including weapon systems, spare parts, logistics and training), and competed with new F-16V Block 70, Israeli used F-16C/D Barak raised to ACE configuration, and Saab Gripen.
-On 28 May 2021, Croatian Prime Minister Andrej Plenković announced the purchase of 12 used Rafale F3Rs.
+On 28 May 2021, Croatian Prime Minister Andrej Plenković announced the purchase of twelve used Rafales F3-R C/B on order, ten single-seater C F3-R and two two-seater Rafale B F3Rs.
 The contract was signed on 25 November 2021.